-The IBM Model M was once an outstanding keyboard, but technology has greatly improved and modern keyboards offer more features, such as RGB backlighting or programmable keys.
-This vintage keyboard still offers an outstanding typing experience with unique buckling spring switches, and if you're feeling nostalgic and just need a basic typing keyboard, it gets the job done.
+The IBM Model M was once an outstanding keyboard, but technology has greatly improved and modern keyboards offer more features, like RGB backlighting or programmable keys.
+This vintage keyboard still offers an outstanding typing experience with unique buckling spring switches.
+These are different from typical mechanical switches used on modern keyboards, but they're still considered mechanical because of the mechanism used to actuate the key.
+If you're feeling nostalgic and just need a basic typing keyboard, it gets the job done.

 The IBM Model M can't be used wirelessly.